abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter04.md

 Loving-kindness is an opportunity or an option that we can direct attention to and see where it goes.
-We bring attention to the different faculties of our spiritual cultivation in meditation and, having built that base, we can then recognize that there is an opportunity to hone in on a particular mature emotion and allow it to come forward.
+We bring attention to the different faculties of our spiritual cultivation in meditation and, having built that base, we can then recognize that there is an opportunity to home in on a particular mature emotion and allow it to come forward.

 This is very powerful, useful, and healing, but it’s also only one of